Everlast Women’s Pro Style Training Gloves

 • Ringside

-• 📝 Solid backup gloves, especially for mitt work or partner drills.
+• 📝 A solid backup option, especially for mitt work or partner drills where longevity matters more than airflow.

 • Venum